stevekinney/stevekinney.net/src/courses/figma/libraries.md

 - **Regular Updates:** Continually update and refine your libraries to reflect design iterations and ensure that all assets remain relevant.
 - **Limit Library Numbers:** While having specific libraries for different projects or themes can be useful, too many libraries can become overwhelming.
 Aim for a balance that suits your team’s needs.
 - **Educate Your Team:** Ensure all team members understand how to use libraries effectively, including how to access and implement shared components and styles in their designs.

-## Conclusion

-Libraries in Figma are an indispensable tool for any design team looking to streamline their workflow, enhance collaboration, and maintain consistency across their projects.
-By effectively leveraging libraries, teams can create a dynamic, shared ecosystem of design assets that propels their projects forward with both speed and coherence.